JParks1976/BioinformaticsMaterials/labExercises/BioinfWk1Lab.md

 * Go through GitHub's introductory material
 	* Navigate in a web browser to [GitHub Guides](https://guides.github.com)
 	* Work through the instructions on the following guides.
 Your assessment for today's lab will include confirmation of completion of the tasks listed below.
 Keep in mind that links are highlighted in blue and may contain additional information if you have questions:
-		* **Hello World:** :pencil2: When you are finished with this guide, you will have created a repo called hello-world, opened an issue, created a branch, made a commit, opened a pull request, and merged a pull request.
+		* **Hello World:** :pencil2: When you are finished with this guide, you will have created a repo called `hello-world`, opened an issue, created a branch, made a commit, opened a pull request, and merged a pull request.
-		* **Forking Projects:** When instructed to modify a text file, use the text editor Notepad++. :pencil2: When you are finished with this guide, you will have forked `Spoon-Knife`, cloned the repo to the desktop, made/pushed a change, and made a pull request.
+		* **Forking Projects:** The desktop client should already be installed on the lab computers.
+When instructed to modify a text file, use the text editor Notepad++ from your desktop. :pencil2: When you are finished with this guide, you will have forked `Spoon-Knife`, cloned the repo to the desktop, made/pushed a change, and made a pull request.
 		* **Be Social:** :pencil2: When you are finished with this guide, you will have followed another GitHub user (k8hertweck and/or a classmate) and watched [the GitHub repo for this class](https://github.com/k8hertweck/Bioinformatics).
 You may also want to star the repo for this class.
 		* **Mastering Markdown:** You will use the information in this lesson to format your assessment (see below).
 	* Take a look at the [GitHub Glossary](https://help.github.com/articles/github-glossary/).
 This will help with today's assessment and next week's lab.